 Thousands upon thousands of high-quality diamonds to choose from.
 GIA diamond grading reports.
 Amazingly competitive diamond prices.
 Money back guarantees, lifetime warranties, and 30-day return policies.
 It may seem that Blue Nile, James Allen, RockHer and all the big online diamond sellers are the same.

-Online retailers have revolutionized diamond shopping by offering the best diamond prices, with lower markups and more selection than traditional brick and mortar jewelry stores.
+Online retailers have revolutionized diamond engagement ring shopping by offering the best diamond prices, with lower markups and more selection than traditional brick and mortar jewelry stores.
 Blue Nile, James Allen, and RockHer have consumer-friendly policies and customer service, from the shopping experience to a hassle-free 30-day money-back guarantee with free return shipping.

 But you might be surprised to find that there are important differences when comparing RockHer vs Blue Nile vs James Allen.
 Blue Nile and James Allen have more than 150,000 loose diamonds to choose from, more than other online diamond retailers, but they include some diamonds that most diamond experts would never recommend buying, no matter how low the price.
 Raw numbers don't tell the whole story.